sethfl/redcord-rust/README.md

 The only problems I have really come across with this is setting the environmental variable correctly.
 Try to confirm that your Bot Token is set as a variable called `DISCORD_TOKEN`.
 If there are any issues you come across, please contact me at sethaflynn@gmail.com

 ## For Developers:

+### Getting in-development builds
+You can find the resulting build of any commit by looking through the [Workflow](https://github.com/getchoo/redcord/actions) section.
+Alternativley, if you wish to make modifications to the code and/or build it from source yourself, use the following steps:

 ### Dependencies
 First, you need some system dependencies.
 The most important is Rust, which you can install using the `rustup` tool (read more [here](https://www.rust-lang.org/learn/get-started)).